polinamog/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Step 2.
 Extracting only the measurements on the mean and standard deviation for each measurement, which includes:
 Reading column names.
-Create vector for defining ID, mean and standard deviation.
+Creating vector for defining ID, mean and standard deviation.
 Making necessary set.
 Created variables: `colNames`, `IDmean_and_std`, `setDataIDMeanAndStd`.